32. The Boxer

 ‘Do you know who lives in the house?’
 I asked the man, who was standing to my right, slightly out onto the road, looking straight down at me with his hands folded behind his back.

-He looked back toward the house, which had cracked paving, and patchy uneven lawn where the roots were bulging under the earth.
+He looked back toward the house, which had cracked pavement and a patchy, uneven lawn where the roots were bulging under the earth.

 The porch was empty of ornaments, unlike the other houses in the street.